Dissenting academies: Background

-After the Uniformity Act 1662, for about two centuries, it was difficult for any but practising members of the Church of England to gain degrees from Cambridge and Oxford, the ancient English universities.
-The University of Oxford, in particular, required – until the Oxford University Act 1854 – a religious test on admission that was comparable to that for joining the Church.
+After the Uniformity Act 1662, for about two centuries, it was difficult for anyone except practising members of the Church of England to gain degrees from Cambridge and Oxford universities.
+The University of Oxford, in particular, required - until the Oxford University Act 1854 - a religious test on admission that was comparable to that for joining the Church.
 At the University of Cambridge a statutory test was required to take a bachelor's degree.

 English Dissenters in this context were Nonconformist Protestants who could not in good conscience subscribe (i.e. conform) to the beliefs of the Church of England.
 As they were debarred from taking degrees in the only two English universities, many of them attended the dissenting academies.
 If they could afford it, they completed their education at the universities of Leyden, Utrecht, Glasgow or Edinburgh, the last, particularly, those who were studying medicine or law.
 Many students attending Utrecht were supported by the Presbyterian Fund.

 While the religious reasons mattered most, the geography of university education also was a factor.
 The plans for a Durham College of Oliver Cromwell provided an attempt to break the educational monopoly of Oxbridge, and while it failed because of the political change in 1660, the founder of Rathmell Academy was Richard Frankland, who may have been involved in the Durham College project.
 Almost as soon as dissenting academies began to appear, Frankland was backed by those who wished to see an independent university-standard education available in the north of England.

 Tutors in the academies were initially drawn from the ejected ministers of 1662, who had left the Church of England after the passing of the Uniformity Act, and many of whom had English university degrees.
 After that generation, some tutors did not have those academic credentials to support their reputations, although in many cases other universities, particularly the Scottish institutions that were sympathetic to their Presbyterian views, awarded them honorary doctorates.